xavierdecoster/xavierdecoster.github.io/_pages/about-me.markdown

 ## Bio

-Xavier Decoster works at Microsoft as a senior developer on the NuGet team.
-He is a former Microsoft Most Valuable Professional (MVP) Visual Studio ALM and co-founder of [MyGet](https://www.myget.org), a Package Management platform as-a-Service.
+Xavier Decoster works at Microsoft as a senior developer on the NuGet server team.
+He is a former Microsoft Most Valuable Professional (MVP) Visual Studio ALM and co-founded [MyGet](https://www.myget.org), a Package Management platform as-a-Service.
 He also co-authored the [Pro NuGet](https://bit.ly/ProNuGetSE) books (Apress) and published articles on MSDN, on CodeProject and on various other web sites.

 * Blog: [http://www.xavierdecoster.com](http://www.xavierdecoster.com)
 * Previous talks and presentations: [full list of talks](/talks-presentations.html)